Donkey Kong Country: Graphics

 Donkey Kong Country was one of the first games for a mainstream home video game console to use pre-rendered 3D graphics, a technique used in the earlier 1993 Finnish game Stardust for the Amiga.
-Rare developed a compression technique that allowed the team to incorporate more detail and animation for each sprite for a given memory footprint, which better preserved the pre-rendered graphics.
+Rare developed a compression technique to incorporate more detail and animation for each sprite for a given memory footprint, which better preserved the pre-rendered graphics.
 Nintendo and Rare called the technique Advanced Computer Modelling (ACM).
 Rare briefly feared competition from DMA Design's Uniracers (1994), which also featured pre-rendered graphics, but the staff was relieved upon learning that the player character was Uniracer's only element that was pre-rendered.

 The artists began by modelling the characters in NURBS using PowerAnimator and adding textures.
 They then created the animations and rendered them frame by frame before compressing them for the game.
 The ACM process was handled by a designated computer that had a proprietary utility similar to Deluxe Paint.
 Adapting to the cutting-edge SGI workstations was difficult; Gregg Mayles' brother Steve said they had a steep learning curve.
-The game was Rare's first to require multiple programmers, and they worked with little guidance.
 To help, Nintendo provided Rare with research material regarding apes, barrels, and caves.
 The pre-rendered graphics allowed for variety and detail uncommon at the time, and Tim Stamper constantly pushed the team to go further and incorporate weather and lighting effects.

+The game was Rare's first to require multiple programmers, and they worked with little guidance.
 The ACM process pushed the SNES hardware to its limits; Betteridge said Rare wanted to do everything they could with the hardware similar to what they had done with the NES game Battletoads (1991).
 A single SGI screen took up more memory than an entire SNES cartridge, and Gregg Mayles described transferring the backgrounds into the game by splitting them into tiles as "the bane of the project".
 Models took hours to render, so the team would leave the computers running overnight.
 Sometimes, artists would shut down other artists' computers in the middle of the process so they could render their own models.
 The SGI machines required a massive air conditioning unit to prevent overheating, while the team worked in the summer heat without relief.
 Programmer Chris Sutherland was responsible for implementing the graphics and found reducing the characters' frames of animation challenging.